-Precision and recall for each class have a trade-off; Therefore, F-measure can show resolution ability of model in each class.
+Precision and recall for each class have a trade-off; Therefore, the F-measure can show the resolution ability of the model in each class.

-F-measure: The geometric mean of precision and recall in three-class:
+F-measure: The geometric mean of precision and recall in triple-classes:

-F-measure(Enh/Deg/Non-Int) = 2 × Precision(Enh/Deg/Non-Int) × Recall(Enh/Deg/Non-Int) Precision(Enh/Deg/Non-Int) + Recall(Enh/Deg/Non-Int)
+F-measure(Enh/Deg/Non-Int) = 2 × Precision(Enh/Deg/Non-Int) × Recall(Enh/Deg/Non-Int) Precision(Enh/Deg/Non-Int) + Recall(Enh/Deg/Non-Int) (11)

-Also, we evaluated methods via modified AUC, and AUPR for three-class model.
+Also, we evaluated methods via modified AUC, and AUPR for the three-class model.

 Comparison of results

-Based on the validation procedure, which described in Section, the binary interaction type detection model is devised and trained.
+Based on the validation procedure, which is described in the Section, the binary interaction type detection model is devised and trained.
 Then, the final three-class model is presented which took the most probable non-interactions as zeros.
-The SNF-CNN model is evaluated in 10- fold CV to check the robustness, and efficiency of the SNF-CNN.
+The SNF-CNN model is evaluated in 10- a fold CV to check the robustness, and efficiency of the SNF-CNN.
 Results of SNF-CNN and other methods for comparison are presented and discussed in this section.